Berkshire Coroners’ Office

 Sudden deaths in the community

 When someone passes away unexpectedly in the community, police may need to attend.
-In these instances, the coroner’s contractor, EMFS, will convey the deceased person to the local mortuary whilst further enquiries are carried out.
+In these instances, the coroner’s removal team may need to transport the deceased person to the local hospital mortuary whilst further enquiries are carried out.

 Where police attendance is not required, or a death is likely to be natural and/or expected, the deceased person may be taken directly into the care of the family’s chosen funeral director.
 Should a later transfer to a mortuary be required, this will be arranged by the Coroner’s Office.